epfl-ml4ed/SkillThrills/protosp01/README.md

 Classify skills as beginner - intermediate - expert for job postings!

+Make the pipeline for courses and job postings work for CVs as well (anything in docx format)

 We need to know how important each skill is for each job posting. binary: key VS optional.

 TODO can we do the extraction-matching as part as one conversation with GPT?
 Just as additional messages for each paragraph.

-Skill extraction and matching: what we want to output is Level 2! !!!!
+Skill extraction and matching: what we want to output is Level 2 !!!

 Alex 3 suggestions:
 skill id + level